owncloud-archive/documentation/admin_manual/enterprise/external_storage/s3_swift_as_primary_object_store_configuration.rst

 .. note:: OpenStack Swift has been deprecated.

-When using ``files_primary_s3``, the Amazon S3 bucket needs to be created manually according to the developer documentation, and versioning needs to be enabled.
+When using ``files_primary_s3``, the Amazon S3 bucket needs to be created manually `according to the developer documentation`_, and versioning needs to be enabled.

 .. note:: ownCloud GmbH provides consulting for migrations from ``objectstore`` to ``files_primary_s3``.